AndrewMorelNJ/osticket-prereqs/README.md

 <p>
 From the “osTicket-Installation-Files” folder, unzip “osTicket-v1.15.8.zip” and copy the “upload” folder into “c:\inetpub\wwwroot”

-Within “c:\inetpub\wwwroot”, Rename “upload” to “osTicket”
+Within “c:\inetpub\wwwroot”, Rename “upload” to “osTicket”.
 </p>